The Greatest Show on Earth (film): Cast

 The film features about 85 Ringling Bros. and Barnum & Bailey Circus acts, including clowns Emmett Kelly and Lou Jacobs, midget Cucciola, bandmaster Merle Evans, foot juggler Miss Loni and aerialist Antoinette Concello.
 John Ringling North plays himself as the owner of the circus.

 The film includes several unbilled cameo appearances (mostly in the circus audiences) including Bob Hope and Bing Crosby, Lamour's costars in the Road to ... films.
 William Boyd appears in his usual guise of Hopalong Cassidy.
 Danny Thomas, Van Heflin, character actor Oliver Blake and Noel Neill are seen as circus patrons.
 Leon Ames is seen and heard in the train wreck sequence.
 A barker, kept anonymous until the film's end, is seen in the closing moments of the film.
 The voice is finally revealed to be that of Edmond O'Brien.

 Production

 The film was shot in Sarasota, Florida, where locals were paid 75 cents per hour as extras.

 One story concerning the movie says that Lucille Ball was offered Gloria Grahame's role but withdrew when she discovered that she was pregnant with her first child, Lucie Arnaz.
 However, this account has been disputed because when DeMille was filming with Ringling Bros. and Barnum & Bailey Circus, Ball was preparing I Love Lucy for its launch on CBS.

-Aerialist Art Concello, who was the general manager of Ringling Bros. at the time when DeMille was traveling with the show, figured out how to execute the stunt and doubled for Cornel Wilde in the Great Sebastian's fall scene.
+Art Concello, who was the general manager of Ringling Bros. at the time DeMille was traveling with the show, figured out how to execute the stunt and doubled for Cornel Wilde in the Great Sebastian's fall scene.
 He had been a headlining aerialist when he was a performer.